 By Dawn Bonker

 How do you capture a sunset in sound?
-Would a cupcake parade be noisy or as soft as buttercream frosting?
+Would a cupcake parade be noisy or soft as buttercream frosting?
 And how do you transform such thoughts into music?

 Those were some of the challenges tackled by students in a Chapman University music technology course this spring semester.
 The young composers were challenged to write such music in an assignment you could liken to a mashup of old-fashioned games like charades, musical chairs and telephone.
 The result is a collection of contemporary mini-compositions that represent the sounds of campus life as heard and interpreted by the students in Principles of Music Technology.